by Dr Ray WillsNovember 1995

-School of Earth and Geographical Sciences, The University of Western Australia.
+School of Earth and Environment, The University of Western Australia.

 This paper presents the three main plant diseases in south-west Australia - Phytophthora, Armillaria, and cankers - and discusses the threat these fungi pose for conservation values in the State.